Nepal Has Three Straightforward Options

-You don't need more time?
-The Department of Immigration office near Thamel Marg in Kathmandu can extend your visa up to 150 days total per calendar year.
-We've done this twice.
-It's simple.
-You fill out a form, pay the extension fee, and you're done.
+If you need more time?
+The Department of Immigration office near Thamel Marg in Kathmandu can extend your visa up to 150 days annually we did this twice!
+All it takes is filling out a form, paying the extension fee, and signing in at their counter simple as that!
+Plus Who Gets in For Free!

 - SAARC countries (India, Pakistan, Bangladesh, Sri Lanka, Bhutan, Maldives, Afghanistan) - 30 days free